Vázquez de Coronado (canton): Demographics

 Vázquez de Coronado was estimated to have a population of people in 2022, up from at the time of the 2011 census.

 In 2022, Vázquez de Coronado had a Human Development Index of 0.801.

 Economy

-The main economic activities include dairy farming, dairy and agribusiness, coffee and other agricultural products, trade, and services such tourism.
-The municipality has a vibrant commercial activity of the most diverse nature which involves factories, supermarkets, grocery stores, private health services, agro-veterinary services, bank branches, clothing and footwear, electrical shops, restaurants, video stores, bars and more.
+The municipality's main economic activities include dairy farming, agribusiness, coffee and other agricultural production, commerce, tourism and other services.
+Local businesses include supermarkets, grocery stores, private health veterinary services, banks, clothing and footwear retailers, electrical shops, restaurants and bars.

 Public Services

 Since the fire that affected Dr. Rafael Calderon Guardia Hospital Nacional in 2005, the Coronado Integrated Health Center serves 24-hour emergency and outpatient.
 Emergencies of all kinds are served and the center supports Goicoechea and Moravia cantons that do not have emergency services 24 hours, or on Saturdays, Sundays or holidays.
 Currently the Directorate Medical Center is in charge of Dr. Rojas Cerna, and coordination of emergency services is in charge of Soto Porras, Charpantier and Rivera doctors.